tenant dies in your rental property

 Step 3: Secure The Property

-If the tenant lived alone, you might even consider changing the locks to make sure the home is secured against anyone else who may also have a key.
+If the tenant lived alone, consider changing the locks to secure the home against anyone else with a key.

-The goal of securing the property is to ensure that no one can enter the property without your knowledge, even if they’re related to the deceased tenant.
-The tenant’s belongings need to be properly administered according to their estate, so you should help secure the property and allow this to occur.
+Securing the property ensures no one can enter it without your knowledge, even if they’re related to the deceased tenant.
+The tenant’s belongings must be administered appropriately according to their estate, so you should help secure the property and allow this to occur.
 This also protects you against being named in the case of any missing or disputed property.

-Securing the property also prevents others from taking up residence there, perhaps as a “successor” to the deceased tenant, leaving you with a tenant without a legal lease.
+Securing the property also prevents others from residing there, perhaps as a “successor” to the deceased tenant, leaving you with a tenant without a legal lease.

-If you’re working with a property management company, make sure to talk with them about how to proceed and who will be handling the property in this interim period.
-Your contract with the property management company might even include specifics on how this type of situation will be handled, so be sure to review that contract as well.
+If you’re working with a property management company, talk with them about how to proceed and who will handle the property in this interim period.
+Your contract with the property management company might include specifics on how this type of situation will be addressed, so be sure to review that contract as well.

 Keep thorough records of everything you do to demonstrate that you acted within the letter of the law.